elastic/apm-pipeline-library/vars/README.md

 * labels: A comma-separated list (no spaces around the comma) of labels to add to this pull request.
 Optional.
 * draft: Create the pull request as a draft.
 Optional.
 Default: false
 * credentialsId: The credentials to access the repo (repo permissions).
 Optional.
 Default: 2a9602aa-ab9f-4e52-baf3-b71ca88469c7-UserAndToken
 * base: The base branch in the "[OWNER:]BRANCH" format.
 Optional.
-Defaults to the default branch of the upstream repository (usually "master").
+Defaults to the default branch of the upstream repository (usually "main").

 _NOTE_: Windows is not supported yet.